 On August 24, 2011, the Board of Directors of the Company approved funding a Grantor trust to escrow the amounts that may become payable to certain members of senior management ("the Participants") under their respective Employment Agreements as a result of a Change in Control (as that term is defined in the respective employment agreements as a majority change in the Company's Board of Directors).
 The trustee of the Grantor Trust Agreement is Wells Fargo Bank, National Association ("Trustee").
-On August 25, 2011, the Company transferred \$2,500,000 to the Trust which is reflected as restricted cash in the accompanying consolidated balance sheets as of February 28, 2013 and November 30, 2012.
+On August 25, 2011, the Company transferred \$2,500,000 to the Trust.
+The balance in the Trust, which is reflected as restricted cash in the accompanying consolidated balance sheets is \$2,302,185 and \$2,372,439 as of May 31, 2013 and November 30, 2012, respectively.
 The trust became irrevocable upon the Change in Control on August 25, 2011.
 The Company has no power to direct the Trustee to return the funds to the Company.
 The funds will be returned to the Company when the Trustee is satisfied that the obligations have been satisfied per any agreed upon terms.
-If the Company becomes insolvent, the Trustee will cease payments of benefits to the Participants and the cash will revert to the Company.
-Upon written approval of all Participants, the Company may terminate the trust.
-During the three months ended February 28, 2013 and February 29, 2012, \$8,434 and \$34,903, respectively, in legal fees were paid from the trust on behalf of one of the Participants.
-As of February 28, 2013 and November 30, 2012 the balance in the trust is \$2,343,413 and \$2,372,439, respectively, which is reflected in the accompanying consolidated balance sheets as of February 28, 2013 and November 30, 2012.
-As of February 28, 2013, one of the three Participants continues to be employed by the Company.
+If the Company may terminate the trust.
+During the six months ended May 31, 2013 and May 31, 2012, \$41,287 and \$49,367, respectively, in legal fees were paid from the Trust on behalf of one of the Participants.
+As of May 31, 2013, one of the three Participants continues to be employed by the Company.